AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

 For more information see [Apache Jackrabbit FileVault - Package Maven Plugin documentation](https://jackrabbit.apache.org/filevault-package-maven-plugin/package-mojo.html#packageType) and the [FileVault Maven configuration snippet](#declaring-package-types) below.

-# Author/Publish-specific Content (Mutable) Packages
+# Author/Publish-specific Packages

->[!NOTE]
-> This section described the __only exception__ in putting an `/apps` folder or file in a Content (mutable) package.

-Mutable Content packages (rather than immutable Code packages) can be targeted for installation on either AEM Author, AEM Publish or Both.
+Content or Code packages can be targeted for installation on either AEM Author, AEM Publish or Both.

-Common use cases for this include:
+Common use-cases include:

-* ACLs/permissions that differ between AEM Author users and AEM Publish users
++ ACLs/permissions that differ between AEM Author users and AEM Publish users
-* Configurations that are used to support activities only on AEM Author
++ Configurations that are used to support activities only on AEM Author

-To target AEM Author or AEM Publish, add an empty `install` folder under your application's `/apps/<my-app>` folder:

-* To __only__ install the Content package on __AEM Author__, create and empty folder at: `/apps/<my-app>/install.author`.
-* To __only__ install the Content package on __AEM Publish__, create and empty folder at: `/apps/<my-app>/install.publish`.
++ Code such as integrations with back-office systems, only required to run on AEM Author.

+To target AEM Author, AEM Publish or Both, the package is embedded in the `all` Container package in a special folder-location, in the following format:

+  `/apps/<app-name>/<content|application/install.*`

+Breaking this format down:

++ The 1st-level folder __must__ be `/apps`.
++ The 2nd-level folder represents the application.
+Often there is only a single 2nd-level folder all sub-packages are embedded under, however any number of 2nd-level folders can be created to best represent the application's logical structure:
+  + `/apps/my-app`
+  + `/apps/my-other-app`
+  + `/apps/vendor`
++ The 3rd-level folder must be either `application` or `content`
+  + The `application` folder holds Code packages
+  + The `content` folder golds Content packages
+  This folder name must correspond to the [Package Types](#package-types) of the packages it contains.
++ The 4th-level folder contains the sub-packages, and must be one of:
-* To install the Content package on __both AEM Author and Publish__, do NOT create an `install` folder.
+  + `install` to install on __both__ AEM Author and AEM Publish

-Do NOT add this path to the package's `filter.xml`.
-This folder will NOT be installed as it is only a marker for Adobe Cloud Manager, providing instructions for which AEM Cloud Service tier the package will be installed on.
+  + `install.author` to __only__ install on AEM Author
+  + `install.publish` to __only__ install on AEM Publish

-Only `.../install.author`  and `../install.publish` are supported targets.
-Other run modes are NOT supported.
+  Note that only `install.author` and `install.publish` are supported targets.
+Other run modes are __not__ supported.

-For example, a deployment that contains AEM Author and Publish specific Content packages may look like this:
+For example, a deployment that contains AEM Author and Publish specific packages may look like:

-  + `all` content package embeds the following packages, to create a singular deployment artifact
++ `all` Container package embeds the following packages, to create a singular deployment artifact
-    + `ui.apps` deploys code
+  + `ui.apps` embedded in `/apps/my-app/application/install` deploys code to both AEM Author and AEM Publish
+  + `ui.apps.author` embedded in `/apps/my-app/application/install.author` deploys code to only AEM Author
-    + `ui.content.common` deploys content and configuration required by __both__ AEM Author and AEM Publish
+  + `ui.content` embedded in `/apps/my-app/content/install` deploys content and configuration to both AEM Author and AEM Publish
-    + `ui.content.author` deploys content and configuration required __ONLY__ by AEM Author, by including an empty folder `/apps/<my-app>/install.author`
-    + `ui.content.pubish` deploys content and configuration required __ONLY__ by AEM Publish, by including an empty folder `/apps/<my-app>/install.publish`
+  + `ui.content.publish` embedded in `/apps/my-app/content/install.publish` deploys content and configuration to only AEM Publish

 ## Package Dependency Management